 Museums in Argentina

-The most important museum of motorsport of South America and the best dedicated to a single driver.
+The most important motorsport museum in South America and the best dedicated to a single driver.
 The Juan Manuel Fangio Car Racing Museum pays tribute to the quintuple Formula One World Champion and summarizes the history of car racing in a dynamic display of over 50 cars.

 Opened in 1996, the museum focuses on the history of the local industry.
 Cordoba is one of the industrial hubs of Argentina, where automobiles, motorcycles, airplanes are being produced.
 There are Justicialista and IKA cars shown - both were the results of an initiative to produce a "national car" in the early 1950s.
 Similarly, locally produced motorcycles are also shown.